thin-edge/tedge-container-plugin/README.md

 ### What will be deployed to the device?

 * A service called `tedge-container-plugin`.
 This provides the monitoring of the containers
-* A software management plugin which is called when installing and removing containers via Cumulocity IoT
+* The following software management plugins which is called when installing and removing containers/container groups via Cumulocity IoT
+    * `container` - Deploy a single container (`docker run xxx` equivalent)
+    * `container-group` - Deploy one or more container as defined by a `docker-compose.yaml` file (`docker compose up` equivalent)

 **Note**